A Brief History of Aromatherapy

 The Arabians were another ancient culture that made regular use of aromatics.
 We owe to them the developement and refining of the process of distillation.
 They perfected the extraction of rose oils and rose water, which were popular in the Middle East during the Byzantine Empire (330 A.D. - 1400 A.D.).

-The distillation of essential oils reached a new height in 1992, when Gary Young developed his patented process of steam distillation, using low heat and low pressure, to ensure the extraction of the finest quality essential oils anywhere.
-Based on the traditional methods of steam distillation he learned in France and elsewhere, Gary refined the technique to create the best production methods employed in the essential oils industry.
+The distillation of essential oils reached a new height with the process of steam distillation, using low heat and low pressure, to ensure the extraction of the finest quality essential oils.
+Based on the traditional methods of steam distillation from France and elsewhere, this technique is the best production methods employed in the essential oils industry.